storj/design-docs/20250828-bucket-eventing-phase-1.md

 Dataflow is the simplest option, but its Spanner change stream reading functionality is only supported in Java.
 To avoid introducing another programming language, we will not use Dataflow.

 Therefore, we will utilize the [Spanner API](https://cloud.google.com/spanner/docs/change-streams/details#query).
-A key consideration with this approach is the need to manage change stream partition lifecycles, a feature that Dataflow provides out-of-the-box.
+A key consideration with this approach is the need to manage change stream partition lifecycles, a feature that Dataflow provides out of the box.
 We can leverage a [community-maintained library](https://pkg.go.dev/github.com/cloudspannerecosystem/spanner-change-streams-tail/changestreams) to assist with this.

 The logic responsible for reading the change stream and publishing messages to Pub/Sub must operate within Google Cloud, specifically in the same region as the satellite’s Spanner instance.
 Implementing this as a new Metainfo service is the most appropriate solution.